Steven Erikson: Reception

 The first novel of the Malazan Book of the Fallen series, Gardens of the Moon (1999), was well received.
 It was short-listed for a World Fantasy Award.
 It has also earned Erikson the reputation as one of the best authors in the fantasy genre, and was described as "An astounding début".
 The novel was acclaimed for its "combination of originality and intelligent, strong and exciting storytelling".
 The second book in the series, Deadhouse Gates (2000), was voted one of the ten best fantasy novels of 2000 by SF Site.

 Fellow author Glen Cook has called the series a masterwork of the imagination that may be the high water mark of the epic fantasy genre.
 In his treatise written for The New York Review of Science Fiction, fellow author Stephen R. Donaldson has also praised Erikson for his approach to the fantasy genre, the subversion of classical tropes, the complex characterizations, the social commentary — pointing explicitly to parallels between the fictional Letheras Economy and the US Economy — and has referred to him as "an extraordinary writer", comparing him to the likes of Joseph Conrad, Henry James, William Faulkner, and Fyodor Dostoevsky.

 Influences

-Erikson attributes paper and pen Role-Playing games, specifically AD&D and GURPS, as being the biggest influence in his writing career, and even calls it the fundament of the Malazan Empire, from his Malazan Book of the Fallen series, is based on.
-Stephen R. Donaldson's, The Chronicles of Thomas Covenant and Glen Cook's The Black Company, both ushering post-Tolkien style of writing, are some of the works that have influenced his storytelling.
+Erikson credits pen and paper Role-Playing games, specifically AD&D and GURPS, as being the biggest influence in his writing career, and even calls it the fundament of the Malazan Empire, which his Malazan Book of the Fallen series is based on.
+Stephen R. Donaldson's The Chronicles of Thomas Covenant and Glen Cook's The Black Company, both ushering post-Tolkien style of writing, are some of the works that have influenced his storytelling.
 He also credits the works of Robert E. Howard, Edgar Rice Burroughs, Homer, Arthur C. Clarke, Roger Zelazny, John Gardner, Gustav Hasford, Mark Helprin and Robin Hobb as influences on the Malazan works.